Status: Awaiting Results

-The Council is consulting on whether to continue with the public space protection order and if other anti-social behaviour needs to be included.
-Consultation open from 7 September to 19 October 2021
+The Council consulted on whether to continue with the public space protection order and if other anti-social behaviour needs to be included.
+This consultation closed on 19 October 2021

 The Rother district’s public space protection order runs out in November 2021.
 Public space protection orders apply for three years.

 This is an opportunity to review the order, check if it is still needed, and make any changes.

 A PSPO is a tool that helps Sussex Police and designated Rother District Council staff to issue on the spot fixed penalty notices of £100 for anti-social behaviour that is listed in the order.
 The specific offence must be listed in the order.

 All the behaviours are already against the law but would require a long process of gathering evidence and taking people to court.
 Those accused of an offence can decide to go to court instead.
 However, the risk is that the court fines them up to £1,000 and the case costs if they don’t win.